 The Second Report will provide a notice of a second meeting of creditors, to be convened generally within 20 business days after the commencement of the Administration.
 At this meeting, creditors will vote on the future of the company.

 The Directors of the company, or a third party, may submit a proposal for a Deed of Company Arrangement for creditors to consider.
-The terms of a Deed Proposal will be varied according to each individual company.
+The terms of a Deed Proposal will be varied according to each individual company's circumstances.

-If you suspect your company is in financial difficulty, it is important to get expert advice immediately about the best course of action in your circumstances.
+If you suspect your company is in financial difficulty, it is important to get expert advice immediately about the best course of action.
 The earlier you act, the greater the chances of achieving a successful restructure and saving the business.
-Contact us today to discuss if voluntary administration is the best strategy for your business.
+Contact us today to discuss whether voluntary administration is the best strategy for your business.